sphinx-doc/sphinx/doc/ext/doctest.rst

 .. rst:directive:: .. doctest:: [group]

    A doctest-style code block.
 You can use standard :mod:`doctest` flags for controlling how actual output is compared with what you give as output.
-By default, these options are enabled: ``ELLIPSIS`` (allowing you to put ellipses in the expected output that match anything in the actual output), ``IGNORE_EXCEPTION_DETAIL`` (not comparing tracebacks), ``DONT_ACCEPT_TRUE_FOR_1`` (by default, doctest accepts "True" in the output where "1" is given -- this is a relic of pre-Python 2.2 times).
+The default set of flags is specified by the :confval:`doctest_default_flags` configuration variable.

    This directive supports two options: